PX4/PX4-user_guide/en/dev_setup/dev_env_windows_wsl.md

 ### Windows 10 GUI Support

 Windows 10 builds do not yet support GUIs for WSL2 apps, so windowed, graphics features will not work.
-This includes Gazebo and jMAVSim rendered visualization, QGC for Linux running in WSL, `git` gui, etc.
+This includes Gazebo Classic and jMAVSim rendered visualization, QGC for Linux running in WSL, `git` gui, etc.

 Development is possible as you can still:
 - Build PX4 in WSL2 and flash it to boards using QGC from **Windows**.